 Visit nearby national parks

 Once you’ve had your fill of fine food and wine, it might be time to walk it off in one of the national parks surrounding the Barossa Valley.
 Hale Conservation Park, Kaiserstuhl Conservation Park and Sandy Creek Conservation Park all offer bushwalking trails and the chance to spot native Australian animals.
 In the Kaiserstuhl Conservation Park, there are two great walks: the one-hour, two-kilometre (1.25-mile) Stringybark loop through the forest; and the more challenging Wallowa hike for experienced bushwalkers, a 9.4-kilometre (5.8-miles) four-hour return walk.
 The reward is spectacular views over the Barossa Valley, sightings of western grey kangaroos and the sounds of native birds such as honeyeaters, rosellas and lorikeets.

 Go for the festivals

 Any time of year is an exciting time to visit the Barossa, but even more so during one of the many festivals held in the region.
 The Barossa Vintage Festival in April celebrates the end of the grape harvest and vintage.
-It's Australia's largest and longest running wine tourism event and marks its 70th year in 2017.
+It's Australia's largest and longest running wine tourism event.
 The Barossa Gourmet Weekend in September showcases the best of the Barossa's wine and food offerings, with winemakers and producers hosting a series of special events to welcome the spring.